 A well-crafted message is crucial for managing customer expectations during maintenance.
 Avoid leaving your customers in the dark.
 Provide clear and concise communication about the reasons for the downtime and an estimated return time.

 Clearly state the purpose of the maintenance, such as "Updating our system for a better shopping experience."
 Avoid vague language.
+This is a lead generation pagewhile the webste is down.
+Make sure you have a contact form for email capture and pre-launch marketing.
+This increases the amount of people that you can later market to.

 Give customers a realistic estimate of when the maintenance will be complete.
 If you're unsure, it's better to err on the side of caution and provide a slightly longer timeframe.